 The evidence does seem to increasingly be pointing to a launch site somewhere other than Yemen, as well as Iran's support for whoever carried out the attacks, but it also remains largely circumstantial.
 Without knowing the exact capabilities of the missiles and suicide drones in question, it is difficult to say conclusively where they came from.

 U.S. officials have claimed that the launch sites were inside Iran itself, but other reports have pointed to possible locations in southern Iraq.
 There is also the possibility that there were multiple, physically separated launch sites, which could potentially include boats in the Persian Gulf.

 If the missiles and suicide drones did fly from locations in southwestern Iran, it is also very likely that they would have had to cross over a part of Kuwait in order to reach their targets in Saudi Arabia from the north, as both American and Saudi officials have asserted.
-This raises questions about how this would have been possible with Kuwaiti authorities being aware.
+This raises questions about how this would have been possible without Kuwaiti authorities being aware.
 There is unconfirmed video, seen below, purporting to be of missile or drone-like objects flying over Kuwait on the night of Sept.
 14, 2019, which the Kuwaiti government is now investigating.